botuevaliliia/ProductProjects/README.md

 * **Funnel Analysis:** Identified drop-off points in a customer acquisition funnel and quantified conversion rates at each stage to recommend targeted optimizations.
 * **A/B Testing:** Designed and analyzed a controlled experiment to assess the impact of a product change, providing statistically sound insights for decision-making.
+* **User Segmentation & RFM Analysis:** Identified customer segments using PCA and clustering, and applied RFM scoring to define actionable groups for targeted marketing.

 ## In Progress